leehongchen1985/Disaster-Response-Pipelines/README.md

  ## Summary
 ---

-This project will create a useful web app where the disaster messages could be analysed immediately and get classification results in several categories.
+This project had created a useful web app where the disaster messages could be analysed immediately and get classification results in several categories.

  ## Acknowledgement
 ---